The Four Skulls of Jonathan Drake: Plot

-After Zurich sends Zutai to the crypt to deposit the third skull, Kenneth's, Alison explains the curse to Jeff.
-He is skeptical.
+Zurich sends Zutai to the crypt to deposit the third skull, Kenneth's.
+Meanwhile, Jeff is skeptical about the curse.
 At the crypt, Alison and Jeff discover the third skull.
-Zutai attacks Jonathan.
-He pokes Jonathan but is again interrupted and can't behead him.
-Jeff sees Zutai fleeing and shoots at him, but Zutai escapes.
+Zutai attacks Jonathan, poking him, but is again interrupted and cannot behead him.
+Seeing Zutai fleeing, Jeff shoots at him, to no avail.
 Bradford declares Jonathan dead.
 But Jeff has a sample of Jonathan's blood analyzed at the crime lab, where Lee Coulter finds curare in it.
 Jeff tells Bradford to administer an antidote, which revives Jonathan.
-He has another vision of floating skulls, but instead of the three he saw earlier, he sees four.
+He has another vision of floating skulls, but instead of seeing three, he sees four.

 Lee dusts the three skulls in the crypt for fingerprints.
 The prints are the same person's - even though Jonathan's grandfather, father and brother died many years apart - and each print contains a tiny picture of a skull.
 Alison clears up the tiny skull mystery by showing Jeff a book about "The Cult of Headless Men", who achieved immortality and branded their fingertips with images of skulls.
 As the immortals needed no food or oxygen, they had their lips sewn closed.

-Jeff goes to Zurich's to interview him, although he still discounts Zurich's suggestion of supernatural involvement.
+Jeff goes to Zurich's to interview him, despite still discounting his suggestion of supernatural involvement.
 After Jeff leaves, Zurich and Zutai go off to kill Jonathan.
-But they can't as Jonathan has been taken to hospital after again seeing a vision of four skulls.
+But they cannot, as Jonathan has been taken to hospital after again seeing four skulls.
 Jeff surreptitiously returns to Zurich's house, finds his secret laboratory, and discovers Dr. Bradford's head.
 Bradford had gone to Zurich's to discuss the unusual occurrences.

 Lee discovers that Zurich was the "Swiss agent" on the 1873 expedition but somehow still lives.
 Zurich kidnaps Alison.
-He displays the now-shrunken head of Bradford and says that Jonathan is next.
-Jonathan unexpectedly leaves hospital and, arming himself, goes to Zurich's lab.
+Displaying the now-shrunken head of Bradford, he says Jonathan is next.
+Jonathan leaves the hospital and, arming himself, goes to Zurich's lab.
 He reveals that Zurich is a creature with a "white" head attached to a "brown" Jivaro body.
 Jonathan raises his revolver to his head to kill himself so that his soul will escape from his skull, thus breaking the curse.

 Jonathan and Zutai grapple for the pistol.
 Jeff bursts in and during a fight flings Zutai into an open flame.
 Zutai explodes.
-But Jonathan has Zutai's curare-laden stiletto and tells Jeff to poke Zurich with it.
-Jeff does and Zurich dies.
+Having Zutai's curare-laden stiletto, Jonathan tells Jeff to poke Zurich with it.
+Jeff complies and Zurich dies.
 Jonathan decapitates Zurich, forever ending the curse.
-Zurich's body turns to dust ... but leaves behind the intact fourth skull.
+Zurich's body turns to dust, leaving behind the intact fourth skull.